ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 This feature addresses the reuse requirement.
 Today, spreadsheet users typically employ copy-and-paste to reuse formulas.
-This approach has from many drawbacks.
+This approach has many drawbacks.
 First, it is error prone since there are often mistakes as to what is copied and where it is pasted.
 Second, fixing bugs in formulas requires repeating the